ASLawan/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ### Task 19 - File to instances
 Class Base is updated by adding a class method that returns list of instances

+### Task 20 - JSON ok, but CVS
+In this task, the class Base was updated with two methods
+A class method to serialize in CVS
+Another class method to dezerialize in CVS